-How would you like to get paid a few thousand to lay around and be fed?
+How Would you Like to get Paid a few Thousand to lay Around and be fed?

 Ok, it’s not really as simple as that, but many clinical trials aren’t that hard either.
 In the interest of finding different ways for you to make and save money I signed up and was involved in a clinical trial in 2018.

-Why do a clinical trial?
+Why do a Clinical Trial?

 When I asked others in my group why they were doing it, money was the driving force.

 My reasons were a little more involved.

-This trial was for a copycat of medication already out there, a medication I or my daughters are likely to need in the future given my condition and the strong family history of cancer.
+This trial was for a copycat of medication already out there, a medication I or my kids are likely to need in the future given my condition and the strong family history of cancer.

 Reason 2 – I’ve been curious about medical testing for years and wanted to test it for you guys so I can give firsthand experience for you.